 We believe the standards of healthcare for transgender and gender expansive patients are considerably lower than ideal, and the existing standards can even be even lower when someone identifies as non-binary.
-This content has been developed to help perspective patients understand that not only does Dr. Mosser perform non-binary top surgery, he also has processes in place at his practice that are aimed at creating a safe and gender affirming environment throughout the entire top surgery experience.
+This content has been developed to help prospective patients understand that Dr. Mosser performs non-binary top surgery and he also has processes in place at his practice that are aimed at creating a safe and gender affirming environment throughout the entire top surgery experience.

 The introduction to non-binary top surgery gives a more in-depth definition of what non-binary is.
-Binary gender refers to “male” or “female”.
-Whereas non-binary refers to persons who don’t identify exclusively as male or female (i.e non-binary).
-Although it’s estimated that about 25-35% of the transgender population are non-binary, trans healthcare settings are largely binary and doesn’t lend the space it could to those identifying outside of it.
-The hope of this content is to start a conversation between all of us about:
+Binary gender refers to “male” or “female,” whereas non-binary refers to persons who don’t identify exclusively as male or female.
+Although it’s estimated that about 25-35% of the transgender population are non-binary, trans healthcare settings are largely binary and often don’t lend the space they could to those identifying outside of it.
+The goal of this content is to start a conversation between all of us about:

 An Electronic Medical Records (EMR) system is an electronic record of your health-related information that healthcare providers use.
 These programs are generally not set up for the transgender and non-binary population.
 What would it look like if healthcare providers demanded that their EMR systems make concrete changes to be more trans and non-binary inclusive?
 Dr. Mosser did just that and was able to achieve the following changes in our EMR systems:

 As healthcare providers, it is our responsibility to demand change if the systems in place are not serving our patients.
-Institutional changes such as the ones mentioned above sends a message that transgender and non-binary identities exist and they are seeking affirming care.
+Institutional changes, such as the ones mentioned above, send a message that transgender and non-binary identities exist and they are valid in are seeking affirming care.

-Dr. Mosser uses the informed consent model which means that a letter from a therapist is not required unless they’re seeking insurance approval (insurance companies always require a letter of support).
-It is our hope that as time progress’s more plastic surgeons will accommodate the needs of those seeking gender neutral results (I.E patients requesting an end result that does not look like a chest that has undergone a full androgenic development).
-Regardless of how someone identifies it’s the surgeon’s responsibility during a consultation is to:
+Dr. Mosser uses the informed consent model, which means that a letter from a therapist is not required unless the patient is seeking insurance approval (insurance companies always require a letter of support).
+It is our hope that as time progresses, more plastic surgeons will accommodate the needs of those seeking gender neutral results (i.e. patients requesting an end result that does not look like a chest that has undergone a full androgenic development).
+Regardless of how someone identifies, it is the responsibility of the surgeon to:

 Asking the patient about their goals while actively listening and explaining the procedure types available is key.
-If a patient’s goal is to get top surgery with no nipples because this will make them feel more aligned than the surgeon should only speak objectively on the matter.
-Surgeons who are unfamiliar with top surgery techniques that aim at achieving a non-anatomical or gender-neutral results should remain informed on which surgeons do so they can provide a trusted referral.
+If a patient’s goal is to get top surgery with no nipples because this will make them feel more aligned, then the surgeon should only speak objectively on the matter.
+Surgeons who are unfamiliar with top surgery techniques that aim at achieving non-anatomical or gender-neutral results should remain informed on which surgeons do so they can provide a trusted referral.